 Results show that the fit time of the naïve k-NN (test set size: 40000) is 0.0847 minutes and the accuracy score (validation set size: 10000) is 0.9675.

 Plot a confusion matrix, in which the xlabel shows the prediction on the validation set, while the ylabel shows the ground truth.
-The diagonal line shows correct prediction numbers, while the remaining show mis-classifications, e.g. 22 images of 8 are classified as 5.
+The diagonal line shows correct prediction numbers, while the remaining data show mis-classifications, e.g. 22 images of 8 are classified as 5.

 k-NN with Principal Components and Tuning